Technology during World War I: Command and control

+Russian radio signals contributed to the German victory at Tannenberg in August 1914.
+Even when messages could not be decoded, radio direction finding was used to track the motion of enemy units.

 Railways

 Railways dominated in this war as in no other.
 The German strategy was known beforehand by the Allies simply because of the vast marshaling yards on the Belgian border that had no other purpose than to deliver the mobilized German army to its start point.
 The German mobilization plan was little more than a vast detailed railway timetable.
 Men and material could get to the front at an unprecedented rate by rail, but trains were vulnerable at the front itself.
 Thus, armies could only advance at the pace that they could build or rebuild a railway, e.g. the British advance across Sinai.
 Motorized transport was only extensively used in the last two years of World War I. After the rail head, troops moved the last mile on foot, and guns and supplies were drawn by horses and trench railways.
 Railways lacked the flexibility of motor transport and this lack of flexibility percolated through into the conduct during the war.